pyarasid/sididx-website/content/post/2021-05-02-part-2-how-to-create-hexbin-choropleth-map-to-visualize-data/index.markdown

 ```

 ![](index_files/figure-html/unnamed-chunk-13-1.gif)<!-- -->
-We have created a static and an animated hexbin chropleth map of COVID-19 cases for Kenya.
+We have now created a static and an animated hexbin chropleth map of COVID-19 cases for Kenya.
 One can use the same approach to create any hexbin map using a different dataset.
 I hope you liked the post.
-Let me know how if you have any advice or comment on my approach to creating the hexbin choropleth map.
+Let me know if you have any advice or comment on my approach to creating the hexbin choropleth map.